 Trying to limit the kids' screen time while school is out?
 Try these family friendly activity sheets to keep them entertained.

-For more family friendly activities, head to the Henry Herald Kids' Korner.
+For more family friendly kids' activities, head to the Gwinnett Daily Post Kids Korner.

 Can’t make it to the gym?
 Working out at home has never been easier, with an abundance of virtual options that can be accessed at any time, many requiring no equipment.

 “There are so many resources and materials out there that you really can get solid results in the comfort of your own home,” said Steven McKee, regional vice president of fitness for national gym owner EoS Fitness.

 With advances in technology and equipment, almost any type of exercise can now be done virtually.

 “Equipment-based exercises like cycling, strength and weights or step aerobics are available online, and many others like stretching, core, HIIT [high intensity interval training] and most cardio workouts can be done without any equipment at all,” said Sean Turner, CEO of fitness class creator Les Mills US.
 Many workouts can be modified to use body weight if hand weights are not available, he said.

 Pushups, squats, lunges, planks, crunches, high knees, jumps, burpees, dances, martial arts or mind and body movements can all be done virtually, McKee said.

 “If you don’t have weights at home, use canned goods, water bottles or even wine bottles,” said Ashley Rademacher, founder of health lifestyle site Swift Running & Fitness.
 “The key is getting your heart rate up and moving your body,”